scott-joe/scott-joe/README.md

-- Make it simple
-- Make it work
-- Make it useful
-- Make it beautiful
+> Make it simple.
+Make it work.
+Make it useful.
+Make it beautiful

----

 ### Working On 🛠
 - [Foam](https://github.com/foambubble/foam)